 Judy Reynolds Hollinger ’63 participated in Varsity Cheerleading, Varsity Field Hockey, Basketball and Leaders Club while a student at McCaskey.
 After graduation, she attended St. Joseph School of Nursing and worked as a certified dental assistant.
 In December 2014, she retired after 30 years as an insurance agent with Consumers Insurance Agency in Lancaster.
 She is married to her McCaskey classmate Terry Hollinger, and they have three children and six grandchildren.

 Ryan Schlinkman ’91 graduated from Pennsylvania School of Art and Design in 1994 and Temple University in 1998.
 He has been an employee of the School District of Lancaster for the past 16 years, having spent the first 9 years as an art teacher at Lincoln Middle School, followed by 6 years as a building administrator at Lincoln.
-He is currently serving as an Assistant Principal at McCaskey Campus and has been in that role for the past two years.
+He was an Assistant Principal at McCaskey High School for three years before becoming the Principal of Lincoln Middle School in 2018.